tekktrik/create-rp2040js-circpy-fs/README.md

-# rp2040js-circpy-actions
+# rp2040js-circpy

-Actions for running CircuitPython using rp2040js
+GitHub Actions for running CircuitPython using rp2040js